dssg/cta-otp/README.md

 2. opentripplanner-analyst-client: From a single origin point, route to a grid of points, then generate a map overlay which is color-coded by travel time.
 There are several modes which allow for addition of a second set of routing parameters for comparison.

+Additionally, there is an offline "Batch Analyst" application, which allows for a wider range of routing use cases.
+You can route from a set of origin points to a set of destination points, outputting travel times (and possibly other information), either in CSV form or as a TIFF raster that can then be used with other applications (such as QGIS).

 The base OTP repository can be found at:

 https://github.com/OpenPlans/OpenTripPlanner